rant-lang/reference/src/language/functions.md

 }
 ```

-> **Additional Notes**
+> **Keep in mind:**
 >
-> Default value expressions are evaluated once when the function is created.
+> Default value expressions can capture external variables just like the body of the function they're attached to.
-> The function then stores these values internally and generates shallow clones as needed.
->
-> Cloning only occurs for optional parameters where the caller doesn't provide their own value.

 ### Variadic parameters